 What Are The 5 Key Areas of Information Management?

 The five key areas of information management are information collection, storage, distribution, archiving, and destruction.
-Each of these key areas plays a vital role in the effective management of information throughout its lifecycle.
+Each of these key areas plays a vital role in the effective management of information throughout its lifecycle and ensures that an organization’s information is collected, stored, and shared in a way that supports its operations and decision-making.

 At this stage, we must examine how the business collects information, whether it is created internally or externally, electronically or as paper documents, verbally, written, audio, or video.